Compliance regulation graphic

 Reporting and Action Plan

 Once you have completed the audit compile your findings into a report.
 This report should include details of identified issues their impact on users and recommended actions to resolve these problems.
-Prioritize the issues based on their severity and impact on user experience.
+Prioritise the issues based on their severity and impact on user experience.

-Creating an action plan is crucial, at this stage.
-The plan should outline tasks assign responsibilities to individuals or teams involved in implementation and set deadlines for making changes.
+Creating an action plan is crucial at this stage.
+The plan should outline tasks, assign responsibilities to individuals or teams involved in implementation and set deadlines for making changes.